Nukesor/pueue/README.md

 Pueue made at least my life a lot easier on many occasions.

-If you like the project and feel like something is missing, please create an issue.
+If you like the project, feel free to give it at try!
-I'm always open to suggestions and already implemented a few users requested features.
+If feel like something is missing, please create an issue.

 PRs are of course very welcome!